 You can use the following methods to run Cloud Assistant plug-ins:

-• Connect to an Elastic Compute Service (ECS) instance as a user with sudo permissions and run commands on the instance.
+• Connect to an Elastic Compute Service (ECS) instance as a user that has the sudo permissions and run commands on the instance.
 This method is applicable only to Linux instances.

-For information about how to connect to an instance, see Connection methods.
+For information about how to connect to an instance, see Connection method overview.

 • Go to the Cloud Assistant page in the ECS console.